naninovel/docs/docs/guide/configuration.md

 Property | Default Value | Description
 --- | --- | ---
 Default Skip Mode | Read Only | Default skip mode to set when the game is first started.
 Skip Time Scale | 10 | Time scale to use when in skip (fast-forward) mode.
+Set to 1 to disable changing the time scale on skip.
 Min Auto Play Delay | 1 | Minimum seconds to wait before executing next command while in auto play mode.
 Complete On Continue | True | Whether to instantly complete blocking (`wait!`) commands performed over time (eg, animations, hide/reveal, tint changes, etc) when `Continue` input is activated.
 Show Debug On Init | False | Whether to show player debug window on engine initialization.